-Finally, as ever my thanks to Marie and the Standards Committee for being a critical friend and for the ongoing support and constructive challenge they provide to CMS.
-They bring a wealth of experience and insight to their role and we will continue to strive to meet the exacting standards they quite rightly expect from CMS.
+Finally, my thanks to Marie and the Standards Committee for being a vital partner and for the ongoing co-operation and practical challenge they provide to CMS.
+They deliver to us a most welcome collective wealth of knowledge and vision as we continue to make every effort to be the first class Child Maintenance Service they expect us to be.